caputocode/wine-bar/README.md

 nb.
 I had some issues implementing Stripe initially, and had to reorder my jquery in order for this to work

 ### Remaining Issues
 I created a dynamic ‘add to basket / update basket’ button (inspiration from codepen).
 This works well on larger screens but did need some adjusting for smaller screens due to size.
 I addressed this issue by hiding the visibility of the button and creating a new simpler ‘update / plus’ button for mobile screens.
 This works fine on all devices in chrome dev, however in real world both seem to be visible on the android safari.
 I have not found a way round this yet due to time constraints, however this will need addressing in the near future.

 ## Deployment

+### Deployment to Heroku

-The project is hosted by Heroku and can be found <a href="">here</a>.
+This project has been deployed to Heroku and can be found <a href="https://mistral-wine-bar.herokuapp.com/">here</a>.

+Ensure requirements.txt and Procfile have been created to allow heroku to install correct packages and run project successfully.
+Create a postgres DB on Heroku
+Add env vars; SECRET_KEY, STRIPE_PUBLISHABLE, STRIPE_SECRET, DISABLE_COLLECTSTATIC

+Static files were added to AWS bucket

 ## Credits

 Content
-•	The text used in the blogs has in parts been taken from the real blog of <a href="https://www.paulcaputo.co.uk/">Paul Caputo, with permission</a>.
+•	The text used in the blogs has in parts been taken from the real blog of <a href="https://www.paulcaputo.co.uk/">Paul Caputo</a>, with permission.
 •	The main content of the website has been taken from the original <a href="https://www.mistralwine.co.uk/">Mistral wine bar website</a>.

 Media